Cullman, Alabama: History

 Five German families moved to the area in March 1873; in 1874, the town was incorporated and named after Colonel Cullmann (with the town name being Americanized to 'Cullman' with one 'n').
 Over the next 20 years, Cullmann encouraged around 100,000 Germans to immigrate to the United States, with many settling in the Cullman area.
 Cullmann drew on his military engineering training in laying out and planning the town.
 During this period, Cullman underwent considerable growth.
 German continued to be widely spoken, and Cullmann himself was the publisher of a German-language newspaper.
 When Cullmann died in 1895, at the age of 72, his funeral was marked by the attendance of Governor William C. Oates.
 The site Cullmann selected for his headquarters is now his gravesite.

 German immigrants also founded St. Bernard's Monastery, on the grounds of which is the Ave Maria Grotto, containing 125 miniature reproductions of some of the most famous religious structures of the world.
 It is Cullman's principal tourist attraction.

-From the 1890s up until the 1970s, Cullman was reported to be a sundown town, where African Americans were not allowed to live.
-The Ku Klux Klan would maintain a presence in the county throughout the civil rights movement, erecting signs that deterred African Americans from being within the county at night.
-This subsequently led to a rise in population of Colony, Alabama which was a safe haven for the discriminated.
+From the 1890s until the 1950s, Cullman was a sundown town, where African Americans were not allowed to live.
+Tom Drake, a former Alabama state legislator and Speaker of the Alabama House of Representatives, stated that "there used to be signs on the railroad track, at the county line and all that.
+'Nigger, don't let the sun set on your head in Cullman County.'"
+The need for Black day laborers in Cullman subsequently led to a rise in population of Colony, Alabama, a safe haven for the discriminated.

 For many years Cullman was a college town, with Saint Bernard College serving as the home of several hundred students.
 In the mid-1970s, St. Bernard briefly merged with Sacred Heart College (a two-year Benedictine women's college), to become Southern Benedictine College.
-That college closed in 1979, and it now operates as St. Bernard Preparatory School, serving grades 9-12.
+That college closed in 1979, and it now operates as St. Bernard Preparatory School, serving grades 9–12.
 The former site of Sacred Heart College is now the Sacred Heart Monastery, which serves as a retreat center operated by the Benedictine Sisters of Sacred Heart Monastery.

 During the 20th century, Cullman developed a more diverse economy, including several manufacturing and distribution facilities.
 The City of Cullman regularly ranks as a top 'micropolitan' city in the nation.

 Cullman gained national attention in early 2008, when a special election was held to fill a vacancy in the Alabama House of Representatives.
-The district that included Cullman elected James C. Fields, an African-American, in that special election.
+The district that included Cullman elected James C. Fields, an African American, in that special election.

 Cullman's German heritage was repressed during World War I and World War II, while the United States was fighting Germany.
 This was reversed in the 1970s, with renewed interest in the city's history and heritage.
 Today, Cullman holds an annual Oktoberfest.
 An honorary "Bürgermeister" is elected for each Oktoberfest.
 For many years the Oktoberfest did not include alcohol because Cullman was dry, but starting in 2011 the Oktoberfest was able to offer beer.